V-Sekai/world/tools/cloth_dynamics/mesh_collisions.md

 Here's the link to the library: [Flexible Collision Library (FCL)](https://github.com/flexible-collision-library/fcl)

+Implementing body-cloth collision is another aspect that needs to be addressed.
+Unfortunately, I currently don't have the bandwidth to delve into this at the moment.
+If you're interested in exploring this further, you might find this issue helpful: [Body-Cloth Collision Issue](https://github.com/omegaiota/DiffCloth/issues/10)

 If you decide to proceed with adding arbitrary mesh Continuous Collision Detection (CCD) to the library, I'd be more than happy to provide support.
 I can answer any questions you might have and assist you through Zoom calls.
 Please feel free to reach out if you need further assistance or guidance.